-There has been a predominant knowledge asserted by the ancient seers and carried forward by generations.
+There has been a predominant knowledge of Ayurveda asserted by the ancient seers and carried forward by generations.
 And that is the knowledge of substance or matter.
-The old sages asserted that if anything is there in the world which could produce an effect, then that is the substance.
-We all know that our body and energy in the world are composed of five essential elements, and they are the fire, water, air, ether, and earth.
+The old Ayurveda sages asserted that if anything is there in the world that could produce an effect, then that is the substance.
+We all know that our body and energy in the world are composed of five essential elements, and they are fire, water, air, ether, and earth.

 Due to these elements, only our body is constituted of different doshas, namely Vata, Kapha, and Pitta.
 Any imbalance in these causes the body to undergo negative effects.
 In this blog below, we will discuss how the fall affects the three doshas individually.